Water Sanitation and Hygiene - Nawandyo B - Namutumba

 Allow Ownership

 The community has known he importance of having all the facilities in their homes.
+Good leadership

 Village Notes

-was talked to to give them pick axes, to start right away.
+Some of the community members who don’t have latrines, made agreements and the chairman was talked to to give them pick axes, to start right away.
 There are two homes which are starting to dig a new latrines.
 There is also a home with a nice house very big but they don’t have a latrine.
 Enock ashamed them but the ladies told him that they will dig rubbish pits and their husbands will dig the latrines.
 So as to work together to improve the standard of their home.

 Next Visit